SarunasRamonas/godotTask/README.md

 # Assignment Project

 ## Project Overview
-`Assignment Project` is a Godot project designed to extract and return the raw values (RGB struct) of a selected pixel.
-It then visualizes these values using a GLSL shader.
+The Assignment Project is a Godot-based project designed to extract and return the raw values (RGB struct) of a selected pixel and visualize these values using a GLSL shader.
 ![screenshot](doc/images/screenshot1.png "screenshot")

 ## Project Structure
-The project is divided into two main parts:
+The project is structured into three main directories:
-- **Source:** This folder contains the main Godot project files and a C++ project for integrating FFMpeg and all dependencies.
+- **Source:** contains the main Godot project files and a C++ project for integrating FFmpeg along with all dependencies.
-- **Builds:** This folder includes the built versions of the Godot project, alongside FFMpeg dynamic libraries and test video.
+- **Builds:** includes the built versions of the Godot project, alongside FFmpeg dynamic libraries and a test video.
-- **Doc:** This folder includes material used for readme
+- **Doc:** Contains materials used for the README.

 **Shortcuts:**
-- C++ component code is on [Source/src](Source/src/) folder.
-Main code is on [gdexample.h ](Source/src/gdexample.h) and [gdexample.cpp ](Source/src/gdexample.cpp)
+- The C++ component code is located in the [Source/src](Source/src/) folder.
+The main code is on [gdexample.h ](Source/src/gdexample.h) and [gdexample.cpp ](Source/src/gdexample.cpp)
-- Godot project source is on [Source/demo/](Source/demo) folder.
+- Godot project source is in the [Source/demo/](Source/demo) folder.

 ## Project Architecture
 **Full system architecture**